 Indiana law protects bicycle riders the same as motor vehicle drivers.
 If you are injured while riding a bike due to another person’s negligence, you may be able to hold them accountable.
-An Indianapolis accident attorney could help you hold the wrongdoer accountable and recover compensation for your injuries.
+An Indianapolis bicycle accident attorney could help you hold the wrongdoer accountable and recover compensation for your injuries.

 Whether the bicycle accident results from a car driver’s negligence or a bike defect, you have a right to hold the wrongdoer accountable.
-Let an experienced personal injury attorney in Gary help you hold the defendant responsible for their actions.
+Let an experienced personal injury attorney in Indianapolis help you hold the defendant responsible for their actions.

 Cars and bicycles often share the same road.
 Unfortunately, this can also lead to car accidents caused by the careless actions of car drivers.
 A lawsuit involving a car accident is typically brought under a negligence theory.

-When purchasing a new bicycle, the consumer trusts that it will perform as expected.
-Unfortunately, mistakes are made when designing or manufacturing the bicycle, resulting in accidents.
+When purchasing a new bicycle, you trust that it will perform as expected.
+Unfortunately, mistakes are made when designing or manufacturing bicycles, resulting in accidents.

 A design defect occurs when the bicycle design results in an inherent flaw or mistake.
-As a result of the flaw or mistake, the bicycle is dangerous when used by the consumer in an expected manner.
+As a result of the flaw or mistake, the bicycle is dangerous when used in an expected manner.
 The risk created by the defect must be foreseeable to the manufacturer at the time of design.

 Indiana Code §34-11-6-1 allows minors to wait until their 18th birthday to sue for their injuries.
 While the statute of limitations is two years from the accident date, an exception exists for minors.
 Once the minor turns 18, they have until they are 20 to bring a lawsuit for injuries sustained in a bicycle accident.